 You are here

-Preserving and Restoring Natural Resources
+Preserving Natural Resources

 At many of our sites and in the communities where we work, Pfizer supports and undertakes environmental projects that restore land, preserve wildlife, and help conserve natural resources.
 Sometimes, these projects are a result of historic activities associated with formerly-owned sites.